geosoft-as/glm/README.md

 ## The license

 A _license_ gives a client access to use (parts of) your software for a specified time period.
-The license is stored in JSON form in the `<productId>.license` file:
+The license is stored in JSON format in the `<productId>.license` file:

 ```JSON
 {